 At the end of the course, you'll be able to set up a GitHub account, install Git, create and configure new Git and GitHub repositories, create a change history for your software projects, and publish your software projects to GitHub

 That's all about some of the best, free Git online courses for programmers.
-You can use these courses to learn and master Git in 2018.
+You can use these courses to learn and master Git in depth.

-If you have not heard of Git before or knows Git little bit, these courses will help you to fill the gaps in your knowledge and mater Git like learning to work with Github, using command line git client in Windows, etc.
+If you have not heard of Git before or know Git a little bit, these courses will help you to fill the gaps in your knowledge and mater Git like learning to work with Github, using command line git client in Windows, etc.

 You will also learn some productivity tips along the way to enhance your Git working experience.